 - Once you have obtained an MBBS degree, you have two options: You may go for a diploma in psychiatry (which is commonly known as DPM), which is usually of two years or go for a post-graduate (MD) course in the field of psychiatry, which has a three-year duration.

-- Apart from the DPM and MD, there is an additional option, which is obtaining the Diploma of National Board Exam (commonly known by its abbreviated form DNB), which is considered at par with an MD degree.
+- Apart from the DPM and MD, there is an additional option, which is obtaining the Diploma of National Board Exam (commonly known by its abbreviated form DNB), which is considered at par with a Psychiatry degree.

 - A typical curriculum for a psychiatry course includes anatomy, psychology, biochemistry of the brain, neurosurgery, neurology, and physiology.
 Additional sub-topics such as forensic psychiatry, preventive psychiatry, social psychiatry, community psychiatry and child psychiatry are also taught.